clavisound/SlimLoRa/README.md

 - [ ] Duty Cycle per channel.
 - [ ] Respect Dwell MAC command (only for US902?)
 - [ ] CFlist only for US and AS?

+# Clock Divider support

+If you downclock your AVR MCU with `clock_prescale_set(clock_div_4)` SlimLoRa can adapt the RX timing window to receive the downlinks.
+Tested only with RX2 windows on 2seconds.
+Uncomment the `#define CATCH_DIVIDER` to enable this function.

 # Undoable on AVR and Deep Sleep